Web-Affan-Farooq/Manzarri/README.md

 - 5-7-2025.3:10pm     implement search accounts functionality in accounts section
 - 7-7-2025.3:15pm     Updated notification card in profile
 - 7-7-2025.3:30pm     Fixed accounts activity section
+- 8-7-2025.1:35pm     Created navbar in new landing page

 Notes:
-Create events section from which admin create events Create a finances section for managing finances Maintain the code for better readability
+welcome background changing animation is not working correctly in the new landing page Create events section from which admin create events Create a finances section for managing finances Maintain the code for better readability